 Overall the authors concluded that specialty diabetes care delivered with telemedicine is safe, and results in cost efficiency, time savings, and high patient adherence and satisfaction.
 Although the findings related to clinical outcomes were not significant, the telehealth patients did overall experience improvements related to their condition.

-One of the most noteworthy implications of this study was the power to expand access to care for patients living in rural areas.
+One of the most noteworthy implications of this study was the power to improve the access to healthcare for patients living in rural areas.
 The patients in the study had greater access to healthcare because of the telehealth program.
 Additionally, the cost savings and improved quality of life due to decreased travel time are of great benefit to patients living in rural areas of the country.

 Xu T, Pujara S, Sutton S, Rhee M. Telemedicine in the Management of Type 1 Diabetes.
 Prev Chronic Dis.
 2018 Jan 25;15:E13.